What Is a Koseki (戸籍)? Understanding Japan’s Family Registry System

 You can also download my free PDF on koseki here.

-Please consider subscribing to the YouTube channel!
+Please also consider subscribing to the YouTube channel!